ayla-marie/Typing-game/README.md

 # Typing-game

-A typing game intended to target kindergarteners to help them learn to thier upper and lower case letters on the keyboard, type their sightwords, and type basic sentences using a capital, spacing, and a period.

-Modifications were made in the timer, scoring, and the levels were shifted from decreasing available time to changing the array of words that are presented to the gamer.

-Sightwords sourced from Journey's Florida reading series.
+Speed Typer Typing Game

+A game to correctly type out words and letters to help young students learn to use the computer while learning.
+Target audience is Kindergarteners with a focus of letter learning (match uppercase letters on keyboard to lowercase letter displayed), sightwords (practice reading and typing), and forming basic sentences (remembering to put capitals, spaces, and periods).

+Project Specifications

+    - Create game UI including a difficuly setting
+    - Generate random word and place in DOM
+    - Implement timer
+    - Store difficulty setting in local storage

+Use of: HTML5, CSS3, and Vanilla JavaScript.